‘THE BARKLEYS OF BROADWAY’

 It’s also intriguing to see how Ginger’s character’s attitude to Fred changes in the film.
 Once she’s in a serious play, she proves her worth.
 But when she learns Fred mentored her, she goes back to him.

-The film also features Oscar Levant as Ezra Miller, the Barkleys’ good friend who is a composer.
+The film also features Oscar Levant as Ezra Miller (not the latest actor we’ve had 😀 ), the Barkleys’ good friend who is a composer.
 He tries to trick the two Barkleys to get back together as he wants them to perform a hospital function.

 There’s also Billie Burke (who played Glinda in ‘The Wizard of Oz’) as Mrs. Livingston Belney, Gale Robbins as Shirlene May, a young understudy and Jacques François as Jacques Pierre Barredout. 🙂